 Based in Avila, the Spanish design studio Nagami is focused on combining innovation with computational design and large-scale robotic 3D Printing in the field of product design.
 Nagami, over the years, has shown its intricacy and versatility in the field of 3D Printing through its explorative works in furniture design and environmental production.

-Their vision was to collaborate on large scale computational design technology to create a range of customization possibilities.
-It is this unique vision that has led them to collaborate with renowned designers to create groundbreaking products.
-Their studio is detail-oriented with every minute element being looked after from its conception to the software stage that allows it to come to life.
-Innovating in unseen territories Nagami has made all the onlookers question their entire take on 3D printing as a whole.
+Their vision was to collaborate on large-scale computational design technology to create a range of customization possibilities.
+This unique vision has led them to collaborate with renowned designers to create groundbreaking products.
+Their studio is detail-oriented, with every minute element being looked after from its conception to the software stage that allows it to come to life.
+Innovating in unseen territories, Nagami has made all the onlookers question their entire take on 3D printing.

-The studio was conceptualized by Manuel Jiménez García, Co-Founder of Nagami during his early college days at the AA (Architectural Association) in London when 3D Software was rather a new take on creating design products.
-The core idea was an innate faith that automation and 3d printing will one day take a new turn in design as well as architecture to make it cheaper, faster and efficient to create unimaginable forms.
-During the early years, Garcia experimented with a small ABB Robot, in parallel to envisioning a commercial company that could help in capitalizing on robotic 3d printing.
+Manuel Jiménez García conceptualized the studio, Co-Founder of Nagami, during his early college days at the AA (Architectural Association) in London when 3D Software was rather a new take on creating design products.
+The core idea was an innate faith that automation and 3d printing will one day take a new turn in design and architecture to make it cheaper, faster and efficient to create unimaginable forms.
+During the early years, Garcia experimented with a small ABB Robot, in parallel to envisioning a commercial company that could help capitalize on robotic 3d printing.